abpframework/abp/docs/en/UI/Angular/Page-Component.md

 ## Overriding template

-If you need to replace the template of any part, you can use following sub components.
+If you need to replace the template of any part, you can use the following sub-components.

 ```html
 <abp-page>